 Calculate how much you spend out-of-pocket for total health costs.
 Learn these reasons why it can save you a bundle.

-The health insurance marketplace enrollment season for 2016 is underway.
-Making a choice can be confusing.
+Making a health insurance plan choice can be confusing.
 You may be tempted to select the lowest premium you can find.
 However, it is important to look at more than just the monthly premium.
 This article will focus on some positive actions you can do to evaluate your current needs, finding the right plan for you, and affordability.

 Many people enroll in the marketplace in silver and bronze plans with the lowest premium.
 But for patients with regular health care needs, much of their annual health expenses are also determined by the cost-sharing structure of the plan they select.
-The National Health Council has created a free, online calculator, which is easy to use, helps people have a better understanding of their health insurance marketplace options, and find coverage that meets their individual health care and budget needs.
+AARP has created a free, online calculator, which is easy to use, helps people have a better understanding of their health care costs to decide about insurance marketplace options, and find coverage that meets their individual health care and budget needs.
 The free calculator shows how an individual’s total annual health care spending can vary based on plan selection.

 Depending on your household income and health needs, a plan that has a higher monthly premium but offers better coverage could be a smarter choice.
 That is why it is worth the effort to accurately review the last year’s medical expenses.
 Next year may be different, but some needs can be projected.

 Doctor visits, medicine, braces and glasses are some expenses you have to pay for beyond an insurance premium.
 The good news is there are ways to manage your health care costs to save money.
-Also look for related articles on reasons to have health insurance (Part 1), estimating total health care out-of-pocket expenses (Part 2), and special health savings accounts (Parts 3 and Part 4), correctly filing your federal income tax return (Part 5) and ways to save (Part 6).
+Also look for related articles on reasons to have health insurance (Part 1) and special health savings accounts (Parts 2 and 3).